An ADMM Based Framework for AutoML Pipeline Configuration: Conclusions

 \section{Conclusions}

-Posing the problem of joint algorithm selection and HPO for automatic pipeline configuration in AutoML as a {\em formal mixed continuous-integer nonlinear program}, we leverage the ADMM optimization framework to find a {\em decomposition} of this problem into {\em 2 easier sub-problems}: (i) black-box optimization with {\em a small set of continuous variables}, and (ii) a combinatorial optimization problem involving {\em only Boolean variables}.
-These sub-problems can be effectively addressed by existing AutoML techniques, which allows ADMM to solve the overall problem effectively.
+Posing the problem of joint algorithm selection and HPO for automatic pipeline configuration in AutoML as a {\em formal mixed continuous-integer nonlinear program}, we leverage the ADMM optimization framework to {\em decompose} this problem into {\em 2 easier sub-problems}: (i) black-box optimization with {\em a small set of continuous variables}, and (ii) a combinatorial optimization problem involving {\em only Boolean variables}.
+These sub-problems can be effectively addressed by existing AutoML techniques, allowing ADMM to solve the overall problem effectively.
 This scheme also {\em seamlessly incorporates black-box constraints} alongside the black-box {\em objective}.
-We empirically demonstrate the flexibility of the proposed scheme to leverage existing AutoML techniques within the ADMM framework and the effectiveness of this scheme against open-source baselines.
+We empirically demonstrate the flexibility of the proposed ADMM framework to leverage existing AutoML techniques and its effectiveness against open-source baselines.

-In the near future, we will formally incorporate the conditional hyper-parameters as constraints in the ADMM formulation.
-Beyond that, we also consider to explore more flexible pipeline structures, optimizing the shape and ordering of the pipelines with novel ADMM decompositions.
-On a final note, we recognize that the ADMM framework is usually utilized in a non-black-box (analytic) optimization setting, and possesses convergence guarantees to the first order critical points based on the properties of the solvers for the sub-problems.
-In the black-box setting, it is hard to make \textit{strong} claims regarding the convergence of ADMM without strong assumptions on the black-box functions.
-That being said, we believe that ADMM still provides a formal framework for the black-box optimization problem involved in the automatic pipeline configuration problem in AutoML.